A tradition of officer training excellence

 LETI organizational growth

-In 1990, Law Enforcement Training Institute faculty and staff identified a lack of training available for animal cruelty investigators.
+In 1990, LETI faculty and staff identified a lack of training available for animal cruelty investigators.
 With no national school and a high demand for education in this area, the first level of training for the National Animal Cruelty Investigations School was developed.
 In 1993, a second level was added.
 And in 1996, a third level was developed, completing the program.

 In 2000, we began offering a 600-hour Certified Basic Law Enforcement Training Program, which added a physical training component to our 470-hour curriculum.
 The two programs were offered simultaneously until 2006, when we phased out the 470-hour program.